 Setting the Tone with Music

 Music speaks to the spirit and evokes powerful emotions.
-Rather than sticking with only somber music, consider blending in your loved one’s favorite songs:
+Rather than sticking with only somber music, consider blending in your loved one’s favorite songs, or exploring a funeral song for dad:

-• Live Music: Hiring a local band to play jazz, folk, or even classical pieces can be an interactive element that elevates the event.
+- Live Music: Hiring a local band to play jazz, folk, or even classical pieces can be an interactive element that elevates the event.
+Many venues provide sound systems to ensure that music and speeches are heard clearly by all guests.

 The right music helps transform a gathering into the best celebration, capturing the energy of the person’s life.